burnedpopcorn/FMOD-RI/README.md

 All audio files in the ```music``` folder is set to ```Compressed - Not Streamed```, and other settings are left on default

 All audio files in the ```sfx``` folder is set to ```Compressed - Streamed```, and other settings are left on default

-They are configured this way in order to put the big ```music``` files into a usually small file (game.unx), and the small ```sfx``` files into an usually big file (runner.data), in order to even out the amount of data they hold
-> This is currently just a hypothesis, and hasn't been confirm nor tested
->
-> Also leaving them uncompressed inflates the files sizes WAY too much

 ## Current Instructions: